g0v-it/data-budget/README.md

 The project contains the following logical components:

 - the **g0v-ap**, a general application ontology to describe a budget report with the [W3C RDF Data Cube Vocabulary](https://www.w3.org/TR/vocab-data-cube).
 Find files and documentation in [g0v-ap directory](g0v-ap/README.md)
-- **sdaas**: (smart data as a service) a data management platform core providing a RDF store, a [SPARQL endpoint](https://www.w3.org/TR/sparql11-overview), a data ingestion engine, a datalake, a set of gateways to transform raw government budget data into linked data according with g0v-ap ontology and a build script that drives the sdaas ingestion engine to populate the RDF store.
+- **sdaas** (smart data as a service):  a data management platform providing a RDF store, a [SPARQL endpoint](https://www.w3.org/TR/sparql11-overview), a data ingestion engine, a datalake, a set of gateways to transform raw data in linked data according with g0v-ap-api ontology (an application level extension of g0v-ap) and a build script that populates the RDF store.
 See files and docs in [sdaas directory](sdaas/README.md)
 - a set of **apis** that query the SPARQL endpoint and produce json data with a schema suitable to be used with the [vue-budget component project]().
 See files and docs in [apis directory](apis/README.md)
-- an installation of a web application derived from **lodview** to navigate the knowledge base
+- an installation of a web application derived from **lodview** to navigate the knowledge base as linked open data
-- a web **frontend** that provides the platform home page and the redirect/proxy to the containers'services
+- a **frontend** that provides redirects and proxies to the platform services.

 [This picture](https://www.draw.io/?lightbox=1&highlight=0000ff&edit=_blank&layers=1&nav=1&title=g0v-data-architecture.html#Uhttps%3A%2F%2Fdrive.google.com%2Fa%2Fe-artspace.com%2Fuc%3Fid%3D1Q2VSl5IL_K1qByiSzGDffSXiVbSRA1zl%26export%3Ddownload) shows the components interactions.

-The deploy of g0v-data requires a [stack of four docker containers + a volume for data persistency ](https://www.draw.io/?lightbox=1&highlight=0000ff&edit=_blank&layers=1&nav=1&title=g0v-data-stack.html#Uhttps%3A%2F%2Fdrive.google.com%2Fa%2Fe-artspace.com%2Fuc%3Fid%3D1FEItM1NOMCzj03GxkXc_EE5SLnJ-oF_R%26export%3Ddownload), one for running the data management platform and one for running the APIs server.
+The deploy of g0v-data requires a [stack of four docker containers](https://www.draw.io/?lightbox=1&highlight=0000ff&edit=_blank&layers=1&nav=1&title=g0v-data-stack.html#Uhttps%3A%2F%2Fdrive.google.com%2Fa%2Fe-artspace.com%2Fuc%3Fid%3D1FEItM1NOMCzj03GxkXc_EE5SLnJ-oF_R%26export%3Ddownload)

 ## local development quickstart